awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.rolling-version-deploy.md

 With rolling deployments, Elastic Beanstalk splits the environment's EC2 instances into batches and deploys the new version of the application to one batch at a time, leaving the rest of the instances in the environment running the old version of the application\.
 During a rolling deployment, some instances serve requests with the old version of the application, while instances in completed batches serve other requests with the new version\.

-If you need to maintain full capacity during deployments, you can configure your environment to launch a new batch of instances prior to taking any instances out of service\.
-This option is called a **rolling deployment with an additional batch**\.
+To maintain full capacity during deployments, you can configure your environment to launch a new batch of instances before taking any instances out of service\.
+This option is known as a **rolling deployment with an additional batch**\.
 When the deployment completes, Elastic Beanstalk terminates the additional batch of instances\.

 **Immutable deployments** perform an [immutable update](environmentmgmt-updates-immutable.md) to launch a full set of new instances running the new version of the application in a separate Auto Scaling group, alongside the instances running the old version\.
 Immutable deployments can prevent issues caused by partially completed rolling deployments\.
 If the new instances don't pass health checks, Elastic Beanstalk terminates them, leaving the original instances untouched\.